ujala100/Mini_Projects/README.md

 # Capstone_project
-MY learning and exploring of concepts.Mking projects of it
+MY learning and exploring of concepts.Making projects of it